Smiling person with long hair wearing a white blazer and blue shirt against a plain background.

 Ph.D., Clinical Psychologist

-In her therapy work, she promotes collaboration with children, youth, and young adults, and their caregivers to address difficulties at home and at school while taking into consideration relevant biopsychosocial and developmental factors cotributing to their experiences.
-She employs an integrative approach which combines various therapeutic modalities, including CBT, EFT, DBT techniques.
-She believes in the importance of tailoring treatment to each individual’s unique needs, ensuring that both children and caregivers have the opportunity to be actively involved in the therapeutic process.
+In her therapy work, she promotes collaboration with children, youth, and young adults, and their caregivers to address difficulties at home and at school while taking into consideration relevant biopsychosocial and developmental factors contributing to their experiences.
+She employs an integrative approach which combines various therapeutic modalities, including Cognitive Behaviour Therapy (CBT), Emotion-Focused Therapy (EFT), Dialectical Behaviour Therapy (DBT) techniques.

-During her downtime, Aranda enjoys going on walks and hikes, practicing yoga, visiting cafes and local eats with friends, reading and listening to audiobooks, watching stand-up comedian and epic fantasy shows, and planning family activities with her husband and their son.
+During her downtime, Aranda enjoys going on walks and hikes, practicing yoga, visiting cafes and local eats with friends, reading and listening to audiobooks, watching stand-up comedy and epic fantasy shows, and planning family activities with her husband and their son.